yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/yugabyte-node-driver.md

 </ul>

-The [Yugabyte node-postgres smart driver](https://github.com/yugabyte/node-postgres) is a distributed Node.js driver for [YSQL](/preview/api/ysql/), built on the [PostgreSQL node-postgres driver](https://github.com/brianc/node-postgres).
+The [YugabyteDB node-postgres smart driver](https://github.com/yugabyte/node-postgres) is a distributed Node.js driver for [YSQL](/preview/api/ysql/), built on the [PostgreSQL node-postgres driver](https://github.com/brianc/node-postgres).
 Although the upstream PostgreSQL node-postgres driver works with YugabyteDB, the YugabyteDB driver is cluster-aware and topology-aware, and eliminates the need for external load balancers.

 ## CRUD operations with node-postgres driver